 - Compared to other, larger bees, these tiny bees are more slender and have fewer feathery hairs.
 Due to their small size and lack of hairs, they may be confused with small wasps.

-- Some green bee species are solid green.
-Some have a yellow-black striped abdomen.
+- Some green bee species are solid green or greenish-blue, while others have a white-black or yellow-black striped abdomen.

-- Females carry pollen throughout hairs on their hind legs.
+- Females carry pollen on patches of hairs on their hind legs.

 - These bees move very quickly and spook easily, so to observe them, be still and avoid casting a shadow on the blooms you’re watching.

 These solitary sweat bees are small (1/4 inch in size) but stand out due to their bright metallic green coloring.
+These bees are called sweat bees as they are attracted to the salt found in human sweat.
+Most of these bees nest underground but some burrow in wood.
+They emerge in mid spring and will forage throughout the summer.
+Some are semi-social or communal, while others are solitary.
 They are generalists, visiting many different types of flowers, collecting and carrying pollen on their hind legs.

 Where they carry pollen